BA, JD, University of California, Davis

 In 2015, at the Kratovil Conference for property practitioners at John Marshall Law School, Professor Salcido presented on Big Talk, Little Action on Renewable Energy, with a focus on Climate Change, Fracking and a Bridge to the Future.
 And, also in 2015, she spoke at the American Society for International Law on a panel addressing Energy at Sea.

 Professor Salcido has participated twice in Study Space, a collaborative LatCrit Project that involves field study of urban growth and development.
 In 2008, Study Space participants examined Denver, Colorado.
 Her research culminated in an article examining the restoration of the Rocky Mountain Arsenal National Wildlife Refuge.
 In 2016, she participated in Study Space Guatemala where she examined the practice of environmental impact assessment in the mining sector.
 Her research will appear as a chapter in a book on Corporate Social Responsibility in Guatemala.

-Professor Salcido is the McGeorge trustee for the Rocky Mountain Mineral Law Foundation which is a collaborative educational non-profit organization dedicated to the scholarly and practical study of the law and regulations relating to mining, oil and gas, water, public lands, energy, environmental protection, and other related areas.
+Professor Salcido is the treasurer for the Rocky Mountain Mineral Law Foundation which is a collaborative educational non-profit organization dedicated to the scholarly and practical study of the law and regulations relating to mining, oil and gas, water, public lands, energy, environmental protection, and other related areas.
 In 2014-2015, and 2015-2016, she served as a member at large on the Foundation's board of directors, and as the McGeorge trustee in 2016-2017.